-Resource Outcome: Community Justice Outcome Improvement Plan is progressed Action Steps we will take to deliver our actions Links Service 1.Embed the national model for Community Justice with our CJ partners in South Lanarkshire Report on the developing priorities of the CJ Local Outcome Improvement Plan and develop the three prioritised Strategic Needs and Strengths Assessment areas Arrest Children and Justice
+Resource Outcome: Community Justice Outcome Improvement Plan is progressed Action Steps we will take to deliver our actions Links Service 1.
+Embed the national model Report on the developing priorities Children and for Community Justice with of the CJ Local Outcome Justice our CJ partners in South Improvement Plan and develop the 1 Lanarkshire three prioritised Strategic Needs and

-Referral, Diversion, Bail Supervision Resource For those who have committed of Outcome: effectively support them to reinte community and realise their potential for the benefits of all Action Steps we will take to deliver our actions Links Service 2.Improve management of all offenders including high risk offenders Produce and publish MAPPA annual report by 1 November 2021.
-Children and Justice Resource Outcome: Care and protect vulnerable childre n and yo ung people Action Steps we will take to deliver our actions Links Service 3.Improve transition arrangements for young people Develop and roll-out systems to record and monitor the number of young people with additional support needs transitioning from children's services to adult services and monitor their needs and outcomes met.
-Children and Justice Services and Adult Services Resource Outcome: Care and protect vulnerable adults Action Steps we will take to deliver our actions Links Service 4.Improve outcomes for people living in their own homes and communities Produce six monthly report to Senior Management Team on inspection activity in quarter 2 and 4 Performance and Support 5.Monitor vulnerable adults' referrals/activity Produce quarterly Adult Protection report for Adult Protection Committee and Chief Officers Group to monitor ASP activity C2.1 Adult and Older People Resource Outcome: Deliver better health and social care e outcom es for all Action Steps we will take to deliver our actions Links Service 6.Implement the actions detailed within the Health and Social Care Delivery Plan Report against trajectories for the six areas identified in the Health and Social Care Delivery Plan: Emergency Admissions; Unscheduled Care Bed Days; Accident and Emergency - Performance and Support Attendances; Delayed Discharge Bed Days; End of Life Care; Balance of Care to the IJB, Performance and Audit Sub Committee and Social Work Resource Committee in quarter 2 and 4.
+Strengths Assessment areas Arrest Referral, Diversion, Bail Supervision Resource For those who have committed offences safely and Outcome: effectively support them to reintegrate into the community and realise their potential for the benefits of all Action Steps we will take to deliver our actions Links Service Improve management of all offenders including high risk offenders Produce and publish MAPPA annual report by 1 November 2021.
+Children and Justice Resource Outcome: Care and protect vulnerable childre n and yo ung people Action Steps we will take to deliver our actions Links Service Improve transition arrangements for young people Develop and roll-out systems to record and monitor the number of young people with additional support needs transitioning from children's services to adult services and monitor their needs and outcomes met.
+Children and Justice Services and Adult Services Resource Outcome: Care and protect vulnerable adults Action Steps we will take to deliver our actions Links Service Improve outcomes for people living in their own homes and communities Produce six monthly report to Senior Management Team on inspection activity in quarter 2 and 4 Performance and Support Monitor vulnerable adults' referrals/activity Produce quarterly Adult Protection report for Adult Protection Committee and Chief Officers Group to monitor ASP activity C2.1 Adult and Older People Resource Outcome: Deliver better health and social care e outcom es for all Action Steps we will take to deliver our actions Links Service 6.
+Implement the actions detailed within the Health and Social Care Delivery Plan Report against trajectories for the six areas identified in the Health and Social Care Delivery Plan: Emergency Admissions; Unscheduled Care Bed Days; Accident and Emergency Attendances; Delayed Discharge Bed Days; End of Life Care; Balance of Care to the IJB, Performance and Audit Sub Committee and Social Work Resource Committee in quarter 2 and 4. - Performance and Support